OpenNLPLab/AVSBench/README.md

 The csv file that contains the video ids for downloading the raw YouTube videos and the annoated ground truth segmentation maps can be downloaded from [here](https://drive.google.com/drive/folders/1wKFKymVYn6rNkNE_7xV6Bm-9PfCAIKdT?usp=sharing).

 There are two ways to obtain the video data:
-1. Please send an email to zhoujxhfut@gmail.com for the processed videos, with your name and institution.
+1. Please send an email to zhoujxhfut@gmail.com for the processed videos and audios, with your name and institution.
 2. We also provide some scripts to process the raw video data and extract the frames/mel-spectrogram features.
 ```
 cd preprocess_scripts